-Figure 13.
+Figure 14.
 Aggregated mask evolution within an intra period

-4.11.
-Clustering active pixels
+4.3.3 Clustering active pixels

-This block is in charge of identifying what is called "clusters".
+This block is in charge of identifying "clusters".
 A cluster is a connected set of pixels that are active in the aggregated mask (of an entity).
-The connection criteria of a pixel is the presence of at least one other pixel among the eight neighbors.
+The connection criterion of a pixel is the presence of at least one other pixel among the eight neighbors.

-Figure 14.
-Eight-pixel neighborhood for defining the connectivity criteria for region growing
+Figure 15: eight-pixel neighborhood for defining the connectivity criteria for region growing

-An example of the clustering is illustrated in Figure 15 where each cluster of an already pruned view is represented by a specific false color.
+An example of the clustering is illustrated in Figure 16 where each cluster of an already pruned view is represented by a specific false color.
 The cluster are then sorted by a decreasing size order.
 The parameters associated to each cluster are: